Norwich Post: History

-The printer Francis Burges set up a printing press at the Red Well in Norwich, England during the summer of 1701.
-He appears to have established a weekly newspaper from early November of that year (although the earliest surviving copy dates from 1707).
+The printer Francis Burges set up a printing press at the Red Well in Norwich during the summer of 1701.
+The earliest surviving copy of the newspaper dates from 1707, but he appears to have established a weekly edition from early November of that year.

-Burges died in November 1706 and was succeeded by his widow Elizabeth, who continued the business despite competition from the newly established newspapers the Norwich Postman (December 1706) and the Norwich Gazette (January 1707).
-After Elizabeth Burges' death in November 1709, the newspaper reverted to Francis Burges' former master, the printer Freeman Collins of London.
-Collins sent his most trusted apprentices or members of his family to Norwich to print the newspaper.
+After Burges died in November 1706, his widow Elizabeth continued the business, despite commercial competition from two newly-established newspapers, the Norwich Postman (established in December 1706) and the Norwich Gazette (established in January 1707).
+After her death in November 1709, ownership of the newspaper reverted to Francis Burges's former master, the printer Freeman Collins of London.
+Collins sent his most trusted apprentices and family members to Norwich to print the newspaper.
 These included Edward Cave, later the founder of the Gentleman's Magazine.

 The newspaper continued until Collin's death in 1713, and thereafter it was superseded by the Norwich Courant.